lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.20 Arriving in Neustadt    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | Philia's title [Gaze of Resolve]    |

-This event occurs when you speak with the woman who is standing in front of the Neustadt fountain.
+This event occurs when you speak with the woman who is standing in front of the Neustadt item shop.
 When presented with a choice, select "Is this about...me?".
 From here a conversation with this woman ensues, where Philia is recognized as a Straylize Priestess.
 The woman comments on Philia's gaze.
-The title you receive here is necessary for the section part of this event series [Maiden's Gaze].
+The title you receive here is necessary for the next part of this event series [Maiden's Gaze].

 ![](stahn-guide/sub021_1.png)
+▲ The title you receive here is necessary for the next part of this event series "Maiden's Gaze [Side-Quest #046](projects/destiny-dc/stahn-guide?id=Side-Quest-046-Maiden's-Gaze)"

 ---